reutnagar/distributed-RSA-for-IoT/Docs/Main_Architecture.md

 state.IAmMaster = client.findMaster(state)
 ```
 ## Master and Client operations
+At this point, a Master node will create keys and will send the to other nodes on the network.
+All Client will wait untill they get their keys from the Master.

 See more about Master operations [here](https://github.com/reutnagar/distributed-RSA-for-IoT/blob/master/Docs/Master_Arch.md), and about Client's [here](https://github.com/reutnagar/distributed-RSA-for-IoT/blob/master/Docs/Client_Arch.md)
 ```
 if(state.IAmMaster): // perform Master logic